 Finally, for the more adventurous shooters, a neat method I tried with my Instax Mini 90 is to do a double exposure of my family & the fireworks in a single frame.
-I took one flash photo of my wife & daughter & framed them on the lower left side of the frame.
-Then I took my second exposure of an exploding firework without flash & a long exposure.
+I set the camera for double exposure mode.
+Then I took one flash photo of my wife & daughter & composed them on the lower left side of the frame.
+Next, I took my second exposure of an exploding firework without flash & a long exposure as detailed above.
+After the second shot completes, the film will eject.
 This works best if you can ensure that the background around your friend or family member is completely dark or black, no other people or objects in the negative space around them.

 I hope that my tips will help you get some GREAT fireworks photos with your Fuji Instax camera!
 If you have any questions or just want to share your instant firework photos, I’d love to hear from you!